michelezarantonello/michelezarantonello/README.md

 I am a Control Systems Engineering student with a strong background in computer science.
 I'm passionate about **machine learning**, **deep learning**, **reinforcement learning**, **computer vision**, and **robotics**.
-I am also experienced in the design and implementation of **advanced control systems** such as PID and LQR controllers.
+I am also experienced in the design and implementation of **advanced control systems**.

 ---